 Dispensing Survey.
 The results were mainly Good to Excellent, but several matters were raised.

 Problems obtaining some prescription items: LN stated that there were sometimes problems with supplies from wholesalers, but that every effort was made to obtain them and where this could not be achieved, patients were offered a prescription to obtain the required items from pharmacists elsewhere.
-EV stated that there were shortages, which he felt were a result of increased proportions of production being being sold abroad or manufacturing issues and that there was no consistency in which were problem products.
+EV stated that there were shortages, which he felt were a result of increased proportions of production being sold abroad or manufacturing issues and that there was no consistency in which products were a problem.
 It was also stated that adequate stocks of drugs required for urgent acute use were held (Pain relief and antibiotics were mentioned).
-SR stated that there were also shortages in inoculation supplies, for example no typhoid injections have been available since Feb.
+SR stated that there were also shortages in inoculation supplies, for example typhoid injections have not been available since Feb.
 2013, and that patients are advised where they can obtain them.
 LN also stated that the practice is looking into adding a new supplier to its list.

 Delivery service for those over 85 years.
 EV advised that the practice already delivered medicines to patients who need Monitored Dosage Systems.
 LN stated that it was not something that the practice could undertake for all 85 year olds.
 MS asked if this was an area where the PPG could help, acting for patients who gave a PPG member authority to collect their prescriptions.
 It was felt that this was practicable and should be looked into when the need arises.